 7. Youth age 12 years and under are required to have a parent or legal guardian present to use the OPLIN/Internet workstation.

-8. Use of the OPLIN/Internet workstation will be limited to scheduled times of 30 minutes each, with a one-hour time limit per day.
-Repeated "no-shows" may result in the loss of OPLIN/Internet use privileges.
+8. Use of the OPLIN/Internet workstation will be limited to scheduled times of 60 minutes each, with a three-hour time limit per day.

 9. Not more than two registered OPLIN/Internet users may be present at the workstation at a time.